zmcd343/zmcd343.github.io/README.md

 # WatchList

-WatchList is a personal media tracker for movies, TV shows, and books.
+WatchList is an iOS app for tracking movies, TV shows, and books.
-It is built for people who want one place to log what they watched or read, keep quick notes, and find things later without digging through multiple apps.
+It is built for people who want one place to log what they watched or read, keep notes, and find entries later without jumping between multiple apps.

 ## Why WatchList